for Community Partners

-Inspire students and gather the latest research by collaborating with the Program for Community-Engaged Scholarship (ProCES) at Princeton University.
-ProCES works with a wide range of community organizations in the Princeton-Trenton area and beyond to address community priorities while providing meaningful learning experiences for students in their coursework or required academic projects.
+ProCES strives to cultivate meaningful and reciprocal relationships with our partners.
+We work with a wide range of community organizations in the Princeton-Trenton area and beyond to be attuned to community priorities while providing meaningful learning experiences for students in their coursework or required academic research projects.
 Collaboration with ProCES typically occurs through courses, summer internships, or independent student research.
+Partnering with ProCES begins with a conversation to learn about your organization’s short-, medium-, and long-term priorities.
+To start that process, contact Tania Boster, ProCES director [email protected], Tara Carr Lemke [email protected], ProCES associate director, and ProCES coordinator Maria Lockwood [email protected].

-Collaborate on a Princeton course project
+Propose a Princeton University ProCES course project

 Partner with students on their independent research